 As President of Renew Media, Brian initiated and led a merger with TFI in 2008, which consolidated and expanded both organizations programs.
 Renew Media, founded by the Rockefeller Foundation as National Video Resources, developed programs in support of film and new media artists.
 Programs included: the Media Arts Fellowships, awarding over $1 Million annually to film and new media artists; the “Looking At” traveling series of films to over 300 cities annually and numerous advocacy projects on behalf of independent filmmakers.

 He speaks regularly on new media, innovation, audience development and the future of the industry.
-He is also lead acquisitions consultant for “Something to Talk About,” a new documentary series founded by Brainstorm Media and DirecTV, which will premiere 12 films annually on television, in theaters and on DVD and digital outlets.
 He was executive director of IMAGE Film & Video Center, producer of the Atlanta Film Festival, and has held positions at the IFP and the South Carolina Arts Commission.

 Brian serves on the board of Muse Film & Television and is chair of the board of Rooftop Films, and was an officer of the board of Grantmakers in Film & Electronic Media (GFEM) for five years.
 He authored “Inventing the Future of the Arts: Seven Digital Trends that Present Challenges and Opportunities for Success in the Cultural Sector” for the book 20 Under 40: Reinventing the Arts and Arts Education for the 21st Century.
 He was born in North Carolina and has an MA in Film Studies from Emory University.